 In an effort to expedite the process, the Illinois Tollway leveraged existing systems to process these invoices, which necessitated the inclusion of a .01 cent invoicing fee.
 The fee is only applicable to COVID-19 related unpaid tolls.
 Customers who receive an invoice should pay all unpaid tolls to ensure avoiding future fines and fees.

-Drivers on the Illinois Tollway system are required to pay tolls as indicated by signs posted at toll plazas.
+Drivers on the Illinois Tollway system are required to pay unpaid tolls online.

 Inside The Tollway